willtmakinen78/sciencefair2016/README.md

 # Science Fair 2016
-Listed in this repository are some of the files used for the development of the Collect-O-Bot, my sophomore year science fair project.
+Listed in this repository are some of the files used for the development of the Collect-O-Bot, my highschool Sophomore year science fair project.

 The documentation for this one is a little more sparse, as more of the files have been lost over the years.